Ph.D. in Business Administration - Accounting

 - Is a background in accounting required for admission to the program?

-Yes, entering students are expected to have a proficiency in accounting and business similar to that of an undergraduate accounting major.
-However, it is not necessary to have a formal accounting degree to demonstrate this proficiency.
+No. We prefer entering students to have a proficiency in accounting and business similar to that of an undergraduate accounting major, but do not require students to have a formal accounting degree to demonstrate this proficiency.

 - How often are new students admitted?